Can’t take a break? It’s not your business 🔒

 Can you take a holiday without your inbox eating you alive?
 Can your team make decisions without you?
 Are you doing what gives you energy?

-If you want your business to survive you, build systems, empower people, and start taking breaks now, not later.
+If you want the business to cope without you, start putting better systems and clearer ownership in place now, not later.

 Still solo?
 Block one hour a week where you’re unreachable, just to prove the world doesn’t end.